Quantum Walks for Chemical Reaction Networks: Introduction

 Perturbations to a CRN can affect its behaviour differently depending on whether its structure is fixed or variable.
-We focus on fixed-structure CRNs, defined by a finite set of species, e.g. $\{A,B,C,D\}$, and a finite set of reactions between these species, e.g. $A \rightarrow 2B, A+C \rightarrow D$.
-Here, the species-reaction graph remains unchanged and perturbations alter only concentrations or external fluxes.
-Even within this framework, injecting species can shift steady states and activate alternative pathways, increasing the system’s effective dimensionality and coupling~\cite{Nicolaou2023prevalence, Banaji2022adding}.
+We focus on fixed-structure CRNs, defined by a finite set of species, e.g.\ $\{A,B,C,D\}$, and a finite set of reactions between these species, e.g.\ $A \rightarrow 2B, A+C \rightarrow D$.
+Here, the species--reaction graph remains unchanged and perturbations alter only concentrations or external fluxes.
+Even within this framework, injecting species can shift steady states and activate alternative pathways, increasing the system's effective dimensionality and coupling~\cite{Nicolaou2023prevalence, Banaji2022adding}.
 Such effects undermine classical algorithms that exploit sparsity or local independence, rendering the analysis of large CRNs computationally challenging despite a fixed underlying network~\cite{Ismail2022graphCRN_review, Turtscher2022pathfinder}.

-One of the most prominent models to study the interactions in an abstract CRN is \textit{mass action kinetics}~\cite{Feinberg2019foundations}.
-This continuous and deterministic model governs the dynamics of the reactions in the CRN through differential equations and works well in the regime where the total number of molecules is high.
-Under standard assumptions on the mass action kinetics and the structure of the CRN, the resulting dynamics give rise to a natural thermodynamic interpretation of the system.
-In particular, the system's evolution can often be associated with the dissipation of a free energy–like function, and its steady states correspond to thermodynamic equilibria where no net change in species concentrations occurs.
+The dynamics on a fixed-structure CRN are most commonly modelled by \textit{mass action kinetics}~\cite{Feinberg2019foundations}, a continuous, deterministic model in which reaction rates depend polynomially on species concentrations; under standard physical assumptions (reversibility, detailed balance, particle conservation) the resulting evolution carries a natural thermodynamic interpretation, in which the system dissipates a free-energy-like function as it relaxes towards a thermodynamic equilibrium.
+The associated non-linear differential equations are nevertheless analytically intractable and computationally costly at scale~\cite{Doty2018complexityAtCRN, Doty2024complexityDisCRN, Alaniz2023complexitySCRN, Einkemmer2024lowCME}, and many existing graph-based analyses encode them into directed weighted graphs in different and inequivalent ways~\cite{Haag2014interactive, Bergeler2015heuristics, Proppe2016uncertainty, Simm2017contextCRN, Simm2018error, Heuer2018integrated, Simm2018exploration, Proppe2018mechanism, Unsleber2020exploration, Baiardi2021expansive, Steiner2022autonomous, Unsleber2022chemoton, Steiner2024human, Muller2024heron, Csizi2024nanoscale, Weymuth2024scine, Bensberg2024uncertainty, Habershon2015samplingRW, Habershon2016graphrxnpath, Ismail2019auto_multi_rxn_graph, Ismail2022success_challenge_ML, Robertson2019fast_screen_graph, Robertson2020dense_network_rxn, Fakhoury2023contactmap_directedwalks_protein_1, Fakhoury2024contactmap_directedwalks_protein_2, Margraf2019systematic} (see \app{crn-models}).